PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 ### Storage Media Handling

 Some Linux distributions and desktop environments automatically mount arbitary filesystems upon storage media insertion.
 This is a security risk, as an adversary can attach a malicious storage device to your computer to exploit vulnerable filesystem drivers.

-_This behavior is disabled by default on Whonix._

 #### UDisks